tompston/binance-pooler/README.md

 ### TODOS

 - [ ] Minimal ui for previewing the logs and crons
+- [ ] Api endpoint for storing event logs (so that they can be previewed)
 - [ ] write openapi spec for the api
 - [ ] test api endpoints